7 Keys To Guarantee Project Success

 If it does, you’re a hero.
 If it doesn’t, well……

-If responsibility of an outsourcing project falls squarely on your shoulders, you want to be up for the challenge.
+If responsibility of a project falls squarely on your shoulders, you want to be up for the challenge.
 So what can you do to guarantee your project’s success?

-Each outsourcing project is unique.
+Each project is unique.
 And each has its own keys to success.
-But some keys are common to all successful outsourcing projects.
+But some keys are common to all successful projects.

 Seven of them are described below.
-Incorporating them in your project guarantees outsourcing success.
+Incorporating them in your project guarantees success.

 1. Set clear objectives